Who can join NHLA?

 Education – NHLA offers its members scholarships and interest-free loans for graduate study as well as mini-grants for professional development.
 Members also receive reduced registration rates for a variety of professional development opportunities throughout the year, designed to help library staff at all levels keep up with the ever-changing world of information science and maintain the excellence that New Hampshire residents have come to expect from their libraries.

-Information – NHLA members receive regular updates on national and state news and information that affects New Hampshire’s libraries through the NHLA web site, blogs, and other electronic communications from the seven NHLA sections (Academic, CHILIS, IT, READS, Small Libraries, YALS, and URBANS).
+Information – NHLA members receive regular updates on national and state news and information that affects New Hampshire’s libraries through the NHLA web site, blogs, and other electronic communications from NHLA sections (Academic, CHILIS, IT, READS, Small Libraries, YALS, URBANS, and Paralibrarians).

 Growth – NHLA members have access to numerous opportunities for networking and involvement through NHLA sections.
 These opportunities to plan meetings, develop educational programming, evaluate trends, and develop resources for other NHLA members help prepare library staff for leadership roles within their own libraries.

 NHLA is the voice for libraries in New Hampshire.
-Please consider adding your voice to our current membership of 450 individuals.
-For more information, please contact our Membership Chair:
+Please consider adding your voice to our current membership of 600+ individuals.
+For more information, please contact any member of the executive board.